ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     Conversely, this event will not be fired when:

-    1. A user moves the cursor away either using mouse or any key down events that moves the cursor from current position to outside of `@` and characters after that with less than two white spaces while the popup is open.
+    1. A user moves the cursor away either using mouse or any key down events that moves the cursor from current position to outside of `@` and characters after a minimum of two white spaces while the popup is open.
     2. A user selects an option from the dropdown list either using mouse click/pressing Enter or Tab.
     3. A user adds two or more spaces after triggering the mention popup.
     4. In the absence of `nimble-rich-text-mention-users` and no mapping elements.